awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 For more information about the requirements for SSH keys in IAM, see [Use SSH Keys with CodeCommit](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html#ssh-keys-code-commit) in the *IAM User Guide*\.

-## I need to access CodeCommit repositories in multiple AWS accounts with SSH credentials<a name="troubleshooting-ssh-multi"></a>
+## I need to access CodeCommit repositories in multiple Amazon Web Services accounts with SSH credentials<a name="troubleshooting-ssh-multi"></a>

-**Problem:** I want to set up SSH access to CodeCommit repositories in more than one AWS account\.
+**Problem:** I want to set up SSH access to CodeCommit repositories in more than one Amazon Web Services account\.

-**Possible fixes:** You can create unique SSH public/private key pairs for each AWS account and configure IAM with each key\.
+**Possible fixes:** You can create unique SSH public/private key pairs for each Amazon Web Services account and configure IAM with each key\.
 You can then configure your \~/\.ssh/config file with information about each IAM User ID associated with the public key\.
 For example:

 ```
 Host codecommit-1
     Hostname git-codecommit.us-east-1.amazonaws.com
-    User SSH-KEY-ID-1 # This is the SSH Key ID you copied from IAM in AWS account 1 (for example, APKAEIBAERJR2EXAMPLE1).
+    User SSH-KEY-ID-1 # This is the SSH Key ID you copied from IAM in Amazon Web Services account 1 (for example, APKAEIBAERJR2EXAMPLE1).
     IdentityFile ~/.ssh/codecommit_rsa # This is the path to the associated public key file, such as id_rsa.
 We advise creating CodeCommit specific _rsa files.

 Host codecommit-2
     Hostname git-codecommit.us-east-1.amazonaws.com
-    User SSH-KEY-ID-2 # This is the SSH Key ID you copied from IAM in AWS account 2 (for example, APKAEIBAERJR2EXAMPLE2).
+    User SSH-KEY-ID-2 # This is the SSH Key ID you copied from IAM in Amazon Web Services account 2 (for example, APKAEIBAERJR2EXAMPLE2).
     IdentityFile ~/.ssh/codecommit_2_rsa # This is the path to the other associated public key file.
 We advise creating CodeCommit specific _rsa files.
 ```

 In this configuration, you will be able to replace 'git\-codecommit\.us\-east\-1\.amazonaws\.com' with 'codecommit\-2'\.
-For example, to clone a repository in your second AWS account:
+For example, to clone a repository in your second Amazon Web Services account:

 ```
 git clone ssh://codecommit-2/v1/repos/YourRepositoryName